 Frequently Asked Questions

-You can cut the Dhoklas in small pieces and temper them with mustard seeds, hing, finely chopped onions, red chili powder, and curry leaves.
+Cut the dhokla into small pieces and temper them with mustard seeds, asafetida, finely chopped onions, red chili powder, and curry leaves in ghee or oil.
 Add lots of finely chopped coriander and give it a mix.

 Serving Suggestions